jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/IP-High-Protection-Clause.md

 7.3.1 The parties terminate early by consensus;

 7.3.2.
-If you close any advanced anti-DDoS service, JD Cloud will stop providing the advanced anti-DDoS service; if you close all services of advanced anti-DDoS, the Service Terms will be terminated;
+If you close any Anti-DDoS Pro service, JD Cloud will stop providing the Anti-DDoS Pro service; if you close all services of Anti-DDoS Pro, the Service Terms will be terminated;

 7.3.3 If you are in severe breach of the Service Terms (including but not limited to a.
 You failed to fulfill your payment obligations in accordance with the Agreement, and/or b.
 You have severely violated the law, etc.), JD Cloud reserves the right to terminate the service in advance and will not refund the fees you have already paid;